Heterogeneous Contrastive Learning: Experimental Results

-For the N-MNIST data set, we sampled 20 images for each digit from 10,000 images as our training set and the rest 60,000 samples are considered as our test set.
-The neural network architectures of DNN, CPC, SupCon, and our methods are the same, which is a two-layer convolutional layer followed by a max-pooling layer and a two-layer fully-connected neural network.
-Two hyper-parameters $\alpha$ and $\beta$ for ~\method~ are $0.001$ and $6$, respectively, the hyper-parameter $\alpha$ for ~\method-${u}$ is $0.001$ and the hyper-parameter $\beta$ for ~\method-${s}$ is $7$.
+For the N-MNIST data set, we sampled 20 images for each digit from 10,000 images as our training set and the remaining 60,000 samples are considered as our test set.
+The neural network architectures of DNN, Info-NCE, SupCon, and our methods are the same, which is a two-layer convolutional layer followed by a max-pooling layer and a two-layer fully-connected neural network.
+Two hyper-parameters $\alpha$ and $\beta$ for ~\method~ are $0.1$ and $1$, respectively; the hyper-parameter $\alpha$ for ~\method-${u}$ is $0.1$; and the hyper-parameter $\beta$ for ~\method-${s}$ is $2$.
 The batch size is 200 (the size of the entire labeled set), the number of iterations for our methods is 500 and the size of the negative set $|\mathcal{N}_i|$ is 4,199 (200 labeled samples and 4000 unlabeled samples for each iteration).
-Based on Table~\ref{table_single_view}, we observe that \method-s and SupCon achieve the best F1 score and AUC (as we mentioned in Section 3.3, in multi-class setting, \method-s could degrade to SupCon and thus their performance are the same).
-Different from the performance improvement in the Scene data set for unsupervised contrastive learning methods, in the N-MNIST data set, CPC and \method-u fail to boost the predictive performance by leveraging unlabeled data.
-Instead, the performance of CPC becomes even worse than DNN and our guess is that the unsupervised contrastive loss term introduces noise into the hidden representation due to the added Gaussian noise.
+Based on Table~\ref{table_single_view}, we observe that \method~ achieves the best F1 score and AUC (as we mentioned in Section 3.3, in multi-class setting, \method-s would degrade to SupCon and thus their performance is the same).
+Different from the performance improvement in the Scene data set for unsupervised contrastive learning methods, in the N-MNIST data set, Info-NCE fails to boost the predictive performance by leveraging unlabeled data and the performance of Info-NCE becomes even worse than DNN.
+We conjecture that the unsupervised contrastive loss term introduces noise into the hidden representations due to the added Gaussian noise.
 We further analyze how different noise levels influence both the unsupervised contrastive loss and supervised contrastive loss in a case study presented in Section 4.4.